-- Life Cycle—Tankless water heaters often live longer than tank models by 5¬–10 years.
+- Life Span—Tankless water heaters often live longer than tank models by 5¬–10 years.

-- Economical —Tankless water heaters only warm up the water you access.
+- Efficiency —Tankless water heaters only heat the water you access.
 This can save you as much as 20% on your water heating expenses.
-They also take up less floor space since they can be mounted on walls, below cabinets or in closets.
+They also use less floor space since they can be mounted on walls, below cabinets or in closets.

 - Stay Away From Water Devastation—When there’s no tank to burst, there’s no pipes.
-Despite the fact a leak can occur with any equipment, tankless water heaters won’t burst or cause loss the way 40 gallons of water will.
+Despite the fact a leak can happen with any equipment, tankless water heaters won’t flood or cause loss the way 40 gallons of water will.

 - Cleaner water—Tankless water heaters don’t collect water.
-That way, you consistently have fresh water that won’t be rusty or scaly.
+That way, you consistently have fresh water that won’t be rusty or smelly.

 Service Experts Heating & Air Conditioning is Here for Every One of Your Plumbing Issues

-Service Experts Heating & Air Conditioning’s plumbing Experts can aid in fixing leaks, fitting low-flow equipment and suggesting energy-saving upgrades.
+Service Experts Heating & Air Conditioning’s plumbing Experts in Shreveport can aid in fixing leaks, installing low-flow fixtures and offering energy-efficient upgrades.

-If it isn’t cost-effective to have a repair accomplished, we can recommend a new water heater to match up with your household demands and finances.
+If it isn’t economical to have a repair accomplished, we can recommend a new water heater to match up with your household demands and finances.

 Reach us at 318-588-8163 or contact us online to inquire about a consultation as soon as possible.